Morten Olsen

 In his active career, Olsen predominantly played as a defensive midfielder and libero.
-He played professionally in Belgium and Germany, and won the 1983 UEFA Cup and three Belgian First Division championships with R.S.C.
-Anderlecht.
+He played professionally in Belgium and Germany, and won the 1983 UEFA Cup and three Belgian First Division championships with Anderlecht.
 Olsen played a total 102 matches and scored four goals for the Danish national team from 1970 to 1989, and was named 1983 and 1986 Danish Player of the Year.
 He captained the Danish national team in 50 games during the 1980s, and represented Denmark at the 1984 European Championship, 1986 FIFA World Cup, and 1988 European Championship.
 Towards the end of his active career, Olsen was characterized as the most important player in the history of Danish football.

 Playing career

 Club career

 Born in Vordingborg, Morten Olsen started playing youth football at the local club in 1957.
 He started his career playing as a right winger.
 In 1970, at 20 years of age, he was brought to B 1901 in the top-flight Danish 1st Division championship by coach Kurt "Nikkelaj" Nielsen.
 At B 1901, Olsen was moved from right winger to central midfielder, in order to accommodate another right winger in the squad.

-Olsen played three seasons at B 1901, before he moved abroad to play professionally with Belgian club Cercle Brugge K.S.V. in 1972, who had been promoted to the top-flight Belgian First Division championship one year earlier.
+Olsen played three seasons at B 1901, before he moved abroad to play professionally with Belgian club Cercle Brugge in 1972, who had been promoted to the top-flight Belgian First Division championship one year earlier.
 At Brugge, Olsen played alongside fellow Danish international Benny Nielsen, who had recommended Olsen to Brugge manager Urbain Braems.
-In Olsen's first year with the club, Cercle Brugge finished in 11th place in the 1972–73 Belgian First Division and went on to establish itself in the mid-table.
+In Olsen's first year with the club, Cercle Brugge finished in eleventh place in the 1972–73 Belgian First Division and went on to establish itself in the mid-table.
 While at Brugge, Olsen was used as a multi-purpose player, playing every position except from goalkeeper.
-In 1976, Olsen moved to league rivals R.W.D.
-Molenbeek, who had won the 1974–75 Belgian First Division.
+In 1976, Olsen moved to league rivals Molenbeek, who had won the 1974–75 Belgian First Division.
 Olsen joined Danish internationals Benny Nielsen and Kresten Bjerre at Molenbeek.
 His time at Molenbeek featured even better league results, and consistent finishes in the top third of the league.